mother-of-all-self-hosting/ansible-role-immich-kiosk/docs/configuring-immich-kiosk.md

 ```

 >[!NOTE]
 > The weather location overlay can only be configured using a `config.yaml` file with an API key from [OpenWeatherMap](https://openweathermap.org/).
 See [this page](https://docs.immichkiosk.app/configuration/weather/) for details.
-To use the file, you manually need to mount it to the container with `immich_kiosk_container_additional_volumes_custom` avoiding the configuration with environment variables alltogether.
+To use the file, you manually need to mount it to the container with `immich_kiosk_container_additional_volumes_custom` avoiding the configuration with environment variables altogether.

 ## Installing